 GSK Capital B.V. (the "Company") was incorporated on February 1, 2021.
-The Company is registered in England and Wales and its registered office is located at 980 Great West Road, Brentford, Middlesex TW8 9GS.
-The ultimate shareholder is GSK plc, a company registered in England and Wales and whose registered office is located at 980 Great West Road, Brentford, Middlesex TW8 9GS.
+The Company is registered in England and Wales and its registered office is located at 79 New Oxford Street, London, WC1A 1DG.
+The ultimate shareholder is GSK plc, a company registered in England and Wales and whose registered office is located at 79 New Oxford Street, London, WC1A 1DG.
 The immediate parent undertaking is GlaxoSmithKline Finance plc.
 These financial statements are separate financial statements.
-The Company's date of incorporation is 1 February 2021 and therefore as a result the comparative figures of the income statement are for less than 12 months.